5stars217/5stars217.github.io/_posts/2021-05-03-metadata-analysis-flatmap.md

 The metadata shows an unusual trend in reviews at the time: less than half the length of any prior review, coupled with a new user publishing: `committer_name:cbd54bcf956440406bd33139413d956b8ae75a27 `
 ![pic malicious code commits and reviews](/assets/img/post3/reviews.png){: .mx-auto.d-block :}

-These data points don't point to anything untoward on their own, for instance, the pic below shows that it was common for the project to have one-off or 'drive by contributors'(very common)- but together the data starts to paint a picture.
+These data points don't point to anything untoward on their own.
+For instance, the picture below shows that it was common for the project to have one-off or "drive by" contributors(very common in open source) - but together the data starts to paint a picture.
 ![drive by reviews](/assets/img/post3/driveby.png){: .mx-auto.d-block :}

-Of course, once the damage is done, we see a significant increase in issues reported:
+Of course, once the damage is done we see a significant increase in issues reported:
 ![drive by reviews](/assets/img/post3/issuespike.png){: .mx-auto.d-block :}

 I'll be studying and posting about other similar attacks, I believe by observing packages from the eyes of an attacker, it is possible to first isolate 'unhealthy' projects, as is being done by [the OSSF Metrics group](https://github.com/ossf/Project-Security-Metrics) - of which I hope to be an active contributor moving forward - and then subject those repos to additional interdiction when anomalous activity commences in the future.